Autism

 Services

-We offer the following clinical services:
+We offer the following clinical services at Center for Disabilities and Development:

 - Team evaluations for diagnosis: Determining whether your child has autism and providing treatment recommendations